 There has been a Department of Electrical Engineering at the University of Birmingham since its founding.
-The first Professor of Electrical Engineering, Gisbert Kapp (whose research focused on the development of dynamos and transformers), is remembered through the naming of our building after him.
-During the Second World War, John Randall and Harry Boot worked at Birmingham to improve the cavity magnetron which became an essential part of the centimetric wavelength radar.
+The first Professor of Electrical Engineering, Gisbert Kapp (whose research focused on the development of dynamos and transformers), was appointed in 1904.
+During the Second World War, John Randall and Harry Boot worked at Birmingham to improve the cavity magnetron which became an essential part of the centimetric wavelength radar and the microwave oven.

 Thirty years of professional accreditation

 All of the Degree programmes in EESE have been fully accredited by the Institute of Engineering Technology (IET) and, prior to that, by the Institute of Electrical Engineering (IEE).
 This provides our graduates with a valuable first step on the road to becoming Chartered Engineers and demonstrates that our graduates begin work with the professional skills and outlook needed for industry.